olafvanv/ngx-dynamic-form/projects/ngx-dynamic-form/README.md

 # NgxDynamicForm

 This library is to create a form based on a JSON model.
-The forms is based on the `ReactiveFormsModule` from Angular and Angular Material for the components.
+The forms is based on the `ReactiveFormsModule` from Angular and contains a set of pre-built form controls using the Angular Material library.
+Using the built-in form controls is optional, you can use your own components to use as form controls inside the dynamic form.
+See [Custom Form Controls](#custom-form-controls) form more information.

 ## Table of contents